In French fry heartland, spring turns bitter as coronavirus cuts into global demand

 For several weeks, he wrestled with what to do with the fields that had no contracts.

-Some 600 of these acres are later varieties that don’t mature until September or October, when perhaps markets may be stronger and he could find buyers.
+More than 550 of these acres are later varieties that don’t mature until September or October, when perhaps markets may be stronger and he could find buyers.
 They also are versatile and could perhaps be dehydrated or made into chips.
 So he expects, in a roll of the dice, to grow them to maturity.

 But the Ranger Russets will be coming out of the ground in late July, when the French fry market is still expected to be bleak, and they aren’t well suited for the fresh market or other types of processing, Pink said.